 Benefits of Strength Training For Runners

-Why should you add strength training to your general training program, you ask?
+Why should you add strength training to your general training program?
 Because it provides a ton of benefits to make you a better runner and all-around healthy, strong athlete.

 More specifically, strength training can: